 It was now grown in Queensland, it had a blue hue, and it slightly resembled Couch lawns.

-Later, and due to the overwhelming popularity of this grass type, the name Queensland Blue Couch was quickly shortened in local slang to now being called just Couch by many people in the State.
+Later, and due to the overwhelming popularity of this grass type, the name Queensland Blue Couch was quickly shortened in local vernacular to now being called just Couch by many people in the State.

 A real Couch lawn is from an entirely different grass family altogether, and is no relation to Digitaria didactyla.
 Couch grass is from the family Cynodon Dactylon.